-- 3.10.
-Examples of aggravating circumstances include the following per Rule 40.6(a) of the IAAF Competition Rules: "the Athlete or other Person committed the antidoping rule violation as part of a doping plan or scheme, either individually or involving a conspiracy or common enterprise to commit anti-doping rule violations; the Athlete or other Person used or possessed multiple Prohibited Substances or Prohibited Methods or used or possessed a Prohibited Substance or Prohibited Method on multiple occasions; a normal individual would be likely to enjoy performance-enhancing effects of the anti-doping rule violation(s) beyond the otherwise applicable period of Ineligibility; the Athlete or other Person engaged in deceptive or obstructing conduct to avoid the detection or adjudication of an anti-doping rule violation." - 3.11.
-The present anti-doping rule violations were committed as part of the most sophisticated doping and anti-detection scheme in history, aiming at ensuring that Russian athletes who were using prohibited substances would escape any sanction.
-In addition, DHCMT was detected in two of the Athlete's samples. - 3.12.
-In view of the above, it is clear that aggravating circumstances are present with respect to the Athlete's present anti-doping rule violations and that the maximum sanction of four years of Ineligibility under Rule 40.6 of the IAAF Competition Rules is therefore warranted and proportional to the serious offences committed.
+- 3.11.
+The present anti-doping rule violation was committed as part of the most sophisticated doping and anti-detection scheme in history, aimed at ensuring that Russian athletes who were using prohibited substances would escape any violation or sanction.
+The EDP Evidence shows that the Athlete was specifically protected by the Russian scheme, so that a clear positive result was falsely recorded negative in ADAMS. - 3.12.
+In view of the above, it is clear that aggravating circumstances are present with respect to the Athlete's anti-doping rule violation and that the maximum sanction of four years of Ineligibility under Rule 40.6 of the IAAF Competition Rules is therefore warranted and proportionate to the serious offence committed.